-How You Can Upgrade To An EC Before Selling Your HDB
+How to Upgrade to an Executive Condominium Before Selling Your HDB

 Those who are upgrading from HDB to private condos have to pay the ABSD within two weeks of signing the purchase agreement.